mrcjkb/haskell-tools.nvim/README.md

 #### Use Hoogle search to fill holes

-With the `<C-r>` keymap, the hoogle search telescope integration can be used to fill holes.
+With the `<C-r>` keymap, the Hoogle search telescope integration can be used to fill holes.

 [![asciicast](https://asciinema.org/a/xEWKbTELrnJD0wNbC5t6jL6Tw.svg)](https://asciinema.org/a/xEWKbTELrnJD0wNbC5t6jL6Tw?t=0:04)